roger-luiz/roger-luiz/README.md

 ### About-me <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/raw/master/Assets/Developer.gif" width="30px">

-#### Hi!
-I'm Roger, I'm 16 years old.
-I am passionate about Back-end and Front-end development technologies.
+#### I am passionate about Back-end and Front-end development technologies.
 Programming is a beautiful art, Programming is more than talking in binary with the machine, programming is a super power that everyone can have!
 I’m currently learning Node.js.

 #### :speech_balloon: Ask me about anything on my [Telegram](https://t.me/AB4NT5S) <br>
 #### :rocket: Rocketseat's profile [Rocketseat](https://app.rocketseat.com.br/me/rogerluiz)